bjoernager/bzipper/README.md

 ## Feature flags

-Librum defines the following features:
+oct defines the following features:

-* *`alloc`: Enables the `Buf` type and implementations for e.g. `Box` and `Arc`
+* *`alloc`: Enables the `Slot` type and implementations for e.g. `Box` and `Arc`
-* *`proc-macro`: Pulls the procedural macros from the `librum-macros` crate
+* *`proc-macro`: Pulls the procedural macros from the [`oct-macros`](https://crates.io/crates/oct-macros/) crate
 * *`std`: Enables implementations for types such as `Mutex` and `RwLock`

 Features marked with * are enabled by default.

 ## Documentation

-Librum has its documentation written in-source for use by `rustdoc`.
+oct has its documentation written in-source for use by `rustdoc`.
-See [Docs.rs](https://docs.rs/librum/latest/librum/) for an on-line, rendered instance.
+See [Docs.rs](https://docs.rs/oct/latest/oct/) for an on-line, rendered instance.

 Currently, these docs make use of some unstable features for the sake of readability.
 The nightly toolchain is therefore required when rendering them.

 ## Contribution

-Librum does not accept source code contributions at the moment.
+oct does not accept source code contributions at the moment.
 This is a personal choice by the maintainer and may be undone in the future.

-Do however feel free to open up an issue on [GitLab](https://gitlab.com/bjoernager/librum/issues/) or (preferably) [GitHub](https://github.com/bjoernager/librum/issues/) if you feel the need to express any concerns over the project.
+Do however feel free to open up an issue on [GitLab](https://gitlab.com/bjoernager/oct/issues/) or (preferably) [GitHub](https://github.com/bjoernager/oct/issues/) if you feel the need to express any concerns over the project.

 ## Copyright & Licence